mehdi-essebbar/django-reactjs/README.md

+# django-react-app
+This web application is supposed to solve a challenge.
+It uses Django/python for the backend and ReactJs in the frontend.
+Further information about the challenge can be found following this link: https://github.com/hiddenfounders/web-coding-challenge/blob/master/README.md

 # A React/Redux Authentication Demo Site, using DjangoRestFramework/DjangoRestAuth

 -It is a good demonstration of how to integrate react/redux with django-rest-framework to build